 You need to decide if you're going to fully integrate the Automatiq shifting with the electrical system.
 The advantage of doing this is that you can alter the programmed cadence using the display, and you won't need anything else to control the shifting system.

 It's not possible to fully integrate with a Bosch system - there are strictly managed firmware files that only Bosch service centres have access to, and they won't modify your bike to allow it to integrate with the Automatiq system.

 Enviolo and Bafang have announced an integration, but you'll need to make sure you have a firmware that's compatible with the integration in order to control the system through your display.

 The alternative is to use your phone or an Enviolo shifter.

 Parts required for retrofitting

-Regardless of whether you're integrating the Automatiq shifting with your Bosch system, you'll need the following:
+Regardless of whether you're integrating the Automatiq shifting with your system, you'll need the following:

-If you're not, you need the Automatiq Wire Harness.
+Then you need a wire to connect the hub interface to your motor.
+If you're just looking for power, you need the Automatiq Wire Harness.
+If you have a Bosch system you'll also need a Bosch Y-Cable.
 This wire ONLY provides power to the Automatiq shifter, with no data connection.
 You can also add a wireless controller (there are two types, CA or CO - they seem functionally very similar, but the CA version protrudes away from the handlebar whereas the CO version extends along the bar), however this isn't compulsory- you can actually control the system with your smartphone, using the Enviolo Automatiq app and a Bluetooth connection.
 It's up to you whether you'd prefer to use your phone or a handlebar-mounted controller.